Pressure tuned photoluminescence and band gap in two-dimensional layered g-C3N4: the effect of interlayer interactions†

 We show that the photoluminescence (PL) emission color of few layered g-C3N4 (FL-CN) can be tuned from blue to yellow by applying pressure.
-It also exhibits an anomalous PL enhancement and obvious change in the light absorption at very low pressure.
-Further study reveals that the increase of pressure-induced intra-layer interactions affects the charge separation of photo-induced electrons and holes and thus leads to the PL enhancement.
-An obvious decrease in interlayer compressibility probably due to interlayer stacking transition in FL-CN has been observed at above 3 GPa, which becomes less compressible than that of graphite, accompanying with obvious PL intensity weakening and emission band broadening.
-The results suggest that interlayer interactions may play dominant roles on the optical properties of FL-CN, shedding new insights into our understanding on the PL engineering in g-C3N4.
+FL-CN also exhibits an anomalous PL enhancement and obvious change in the light absorption at very low pressure.
+Further studies reveal that the increase of pressure-induced interlayer interactions affects the charge separation of photo-induced electrons and holes and thus leads to PL enhancement.
+An obvious decrease in interlayer compressibility probably due to interlayer stacking transition in FL-CN has been observed at above 3 GPa, which becomes less compressible than that of graphite, accompanied by obvious PL intensity weakening and emission band broadening.
+The results suggest that interlayer interactions may play dominant roles in the optical properties of FL-CN, shedding new insights into our understanding on PL engineering in g-C3N4.